StarlingUAS/Murmuration/README.md

 starling utils kind-load uobflightlabstarling/starling-mavros:latest
 ```

+or when using the `simulator` or `deploy` commands, you can simply specify the `--load` option and it will automatically extract the images from your deployment file and load these images locally for you.

 Secondly, you will need to write a kubernetes deployment file known as a kubeconfig.
 A kubeconfig is a yaml file which specifies what sort of deployment you want, along with many options (where to run your controller etc.).
 For now, see the *deployment* folder and the repositories in StarlingUAS for examples.
 In particular we mention the existence of two types of deployment:

 1. **Deployment**: This specfies the self-healing deployment of one *pod* (a.k.a a collection of containers) to a node.
 2. **DaemonSet**: This specifies the self-healing automatic deployment of a pod to all nodes which match a given specification.
 Use this for a deployment to all vehicles.

 Once a kubernetes configuration has been written, it can be deployed to kind.
 ```bash